AthensFramework/Core/README.md

 UWDOEM/Framework
 =============

-*Framework* is a modern PHP web framework built within the Unviversity of Washington's Office of Student Financial Aid.
+*Framework* is a modern PHP web framework built within the University of Washington's Office of Student Financial Aid.

 <br>
 ![Framework in action](assets/images/demo.png)